KCBD’s Pet of the Day: Meet Skye

 She’s been at the shelter for nearly a month and is anxiously awaiting a forever home.

 To see more of KCBD’s Pets of the Day, go to the Pets Section of the KCBD website.
-And don’t forget to check out Monday’s Pet of the Day: Meet Ziggy.
+And don’t forget to check out Tuesday’s Pet of the Day: Meet Abbey.

 Copyright 2021 KCBD.
 All rights reserved.